hazebam/cv/index.md

 - __Lab assistant to PhD student:__
 - _Responsibilities:_
    - Take detailed lab notes, keeping a record of over 500 samples.
+   - Follow the protocol accurately and carefully, ensuring repeatability.
-   - Following lab safety protocols
+   - Following lab safety protocols.
    - Ensuring samples were not contaminated or the order not confused during processing.
    - Assisting by micropipetting samples and autoclaving lab equipment.
    - Maintaining a sterile environment and working under a laminar flow hood.